thestrongchin/Simple-Bank-Management-System/README.md

 - **Error detection:** Error detection in the code will ensure that the user inputs are all valid.
 This includes selections withing 1-4, deposit money and withdraw money inputs are not negative numbers, and when withdrawing money, the user's requested withdrawal amount is not more than their current balance.

 - **Exiting the bank:** When the user enters 4 as their selection, the code will display a goodbye message, and then terminate by using return 0;.

+# 5. The End

+This is the end of this README.
+I hope that you enjoyed this!